ac-pm/Inspeckage/README.md

 == Logcat

 Logcat.html page.
-A experimental page with websocket to show some information through the logcat.
+A experimental page with websocket to show some information from the logcat.

 Installation
 ---------------